 Every patient has different fears and concerns during this difficult time.

-We will ensure that you and your family receive all information and support you need throughout your time with us.
+We will make sure that you and your family receive all the information and support you need throughout your time with us.
 We provide fast, professional, first-class services tailored to your needs.

 Before your cancer diagnosis

 It is normal to have lots of questions about your possible condition and what treatment you are likely to have.
 For many patients, they will see more than one doctor, and often at more than one hospital.
 This is for further testing and investigations into their possible condition.